-- filename (str) Name of file to read. - converters (dict, optional) A dictionary specifying how the types of the columns in the file should be converted.
-Specified in the same format as for pandas.read\csv().
+- filename (str) Name of file to read. - converters (Optional[Dict[str, Any]]) A dictionary specifying how the types of the columns in the file should be converted.
+Specified in the same format as for pandas. read_csv().
 Defaults to None.

 df - Data frame containing the data in the given file.